skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

       #   image_id: docker:ubuntu:latest
       # Currently, only debian and ubuntu images are supported.
       # If you want to use a docker image in a private registry, you can specify your
-      # username, password, and repository URI as task environment variable.
+      # username, password, and registry server as task environment variable.
 For
       # details, please refer to the `envs` section below.
       #
       # AWS